Austrian colonial policy: Exploration of Franz-Joseph's Land

-Berlin Conference of 1884–85
+Berlin Conference of 1884–1885

 The Berlin Conference was held to settle matters of African colonization, particularly regarding the Congo territory and West Africa.
-Austria-Hungary was only invited to the Conference due to its status as a Great Power.
+Austria-Hungary was only invited to the Conference due to its status as a great power.
 While Austria did not petition for any permanent colonies or treaty ports, it did acquire some indirect benefits.
-Emerich Széchényi von Sárvári Felsö-Vidék, serving as one of the head members of the Conference, was able to procure the privilege of free docking rights in all European African ports, excluding British South Africa, Italian Somalia, and French Madagascar.
+Imre Széchényi, serving as one of the head members of the Conference, was able to procure the privilege of free docking rights in all European-controlled ports in Africa except for those in the British Cape Colony, Italian Somaliland and French Madagascar.

 North Borneo

-In 1877 a Hong Kong-based merchant sold his rights to North Borneo to the consul of the Austro-Hungarian Empire based in that city, Baron Gustav von Overbeck.
+In 1877, a Hong Kong-based merchant sold his rights to North Borneo to the consul of the Austro-Hungarian Empire based in that city, Baron Gustav von Overbeck.
 In 1878 Gustav von Overbeck bought land from the sultanates of Brunei and Sulu; and acquired additional land from the American Borneo Trading Company, to form what was then known as the North Borneo protectorate.
 A friend of Overbeck's, William Clarke Cowie, had influence with the Sulu Sultanate, allowing him the January 22, 1878 purchase yet more land to add to North Borneo protectorate.

 Following these purchases, Overbeck traveled to Europe, where he then attempted to sell off the newly created North Borneo by promoting it as a penal colony.
 He reached out to the Austro-Hungarian Empire, the United Kingdom, the German Empire, and Italy.
 Due to a general lack of interest, Overbeck later sold these lands to Alfred Dent, a British colonial merchant who later formed the British North Borneo Company in 1880.
 A year later, the United Kingdom revived interest in the territory and then purchased North Borneo from Dent in 1881.

 North Borneo could technically be considered an Austrian colony for one reason.
 Baron von Overbeck, though German, was the Austro-Hungarian consul in Hong Kong, so control of Borneo under an Austrian citizen would define it as a possession of Austria-Hungary.